thomas-decloedt/Impact-Privacy-Preserving-Software-Created-Trust-On-Private-Data-Enabled-Business-Models-Of-Big-Tech/README.md

-# Impact Of Privacy Preserving Software Created Trust On Private Data Enabled Business Models Of Big Tech
+# Impact Of Privacy-Preserving-Software-Created Trust On Private-Data-Enabled Business Models Of Big Tech

 This survey paper was written by three masters students in computer science engineering of Ghent University: Jens De Bock, Thomas Decloedt & Ysabeau Voet.
 They do not conduct any research themselves.